THEME: GOD IS THE GIVER OF LIFE

 3. JESUS DEMONSTRATED THAT HE HAS COME TO GIVE US FULL LIFE

-Beloved, Jesus, did not only say that the little girl was asleep, he actually demonstrated that in him, God fixes the problem of death.
-Thus, to the utter astonishment of the mourners who laughed when Jesus said that the girl was asleep, he raised her back to life.
+Beloved, Jesus, did not only say that the little girl was asleep, He actually demonstrated that in Him, God fixes the problem of death.
+Thus, to the utter astonishment of the doubting mourners, Jesus raised the little girl back to life.

 In fact, Jesus has come that we might have full life (cf. John 10:10); that is, not just earthly life, but eternal life.
-Hence, Jesus did not merely raise the dead Lazarus back to this earthly life, but he also declared that he is ‘the resurrection and the life’ (John 11:25) – that is, in him, we have access to life forever in heaven.
+Hence, elsewhere Jesus did not merely raise the dead Lazarus back to this earthly life, but He also declared that He is ‘the resurrection and the life’ (John 11:25).
+In other words, in Him, we have access to life forever in heaven.